w3bdesign/statens-vegvesen-express/README.md

-# Statens Vegvesen Express
+# Statens Vegvesen backend

-Backend for Express application used by https://github.com/w3bdesign/Statens-Vegvesen
+Backend for serverless application used by https://github.com/w3bdesign/Statens-Vegvesen